TheCodeSculptor-cmd/Docker-Project/README.md

 To run this project, you’ll need to have Docker installed on your machine.

 ### Prerequisites
-[Ensure you have Docker installed on your machine.
-You can download and install Docker from] (https://www.docker.com/products/docker-desktop/)
+Ensure you have Docker installed on your machine.
+You can download and install Docker from [here](https://www.docker.com/products/docker-desktop/)
 ### Clone the Repository
 1. Clone this repository to your local machine:
    ```bash